Trekking Tajikistan: Pamir Mountain Lakes

 Trekking: 4-5 hours

-From Uchkul you’ll venture through more ever more wild terrain to reach what is arguably the most beautiful mountain lake in the Pamirs: Zarojkul, which is fringed by snow-capped mountain giants.
+Enjoy a relaxing afternoon exploring what is arguably the most beautiful mountain lake in the Pamirs, fringed by snow-capped mountain giants.

 Altitude: 4510m

-In this section the team will reach the highest point of the trek, the 4840m high Shtik Lazar Pass.
-Although it’s just over 300 vertical meters of climbing to the top of the pass, it will be a tough day.
 From the top you can see one of the biggest mountains in the Tajik Pamirs, Peak Revolution (6940m).
-The 1100m descent takes us to our camping spot at 3720m.
+The 1100m descent takes us to our camping spot at 3720m, by the junction with the Bardara Valley.

 Trekking: 7 hours